weikang9009/cv/pubs.md

 	Social Science, University of California, Santa Barbara (CD-ROM).

 ####Refereed Journal Articles and Book Chapters
+1. 2015 Rey, S.J.,  L. Anselin, X. Li, R. Pahle, J. Laura, W.  Li, J. Koshinsky.
+"Open Geospatial Analytics with PySAL" International Journal of Geo-Information.
+Forthcoming.
+1. 2015 Rey, S.J. and M.L.
+Sastre-Gutierrez.
+"Comparative spatial inequality dynamics: The case of Mexico and the United States."
+Applied Geography.
+Forthcoming.
+1. 2015 Rey, S.J.
+"Regional income distribution dynamics revisited."
+Regional and Urban Economics.
+In press.
+1. 2015 Rey, S.J.
+"Mathematical modeling in human geography." in James D. Wright (ed) International Encyclopedia of the Social & Behavioral Sciences, 14: 785-790.
+1. 2015 Rey, S.J.
+"Python Spatial Analysis Library (PySAL): An update and illustration."
+In C. Brunsdon and A. Singleton (eds.)
+Geocomputation: A Practical Primer.
+Sage Publications.
+In Press.
 1. 2014 Anselin, L., S.J.
 Rey and W. Li.
 "Metadata and provenance for spatial analysis: the case of spatial weights."
-International Journal of Geographical Information Science.
-Accepted 2014-04-16.
+International Journal of Geographical Information Science, 28: 2261-2280.
 1. 2014 Ertz, O., S.J.
 Rey and S. Joost.
 "The open source dynamics in geospatial research and education."
 Journal of Spatial Information Science, 8: 67-71.
 1. 2014 Folch, D.C. and S.J.
 Rey "The centralization index: A measure of local spatial segregation."
-Papers in Regional Science.
-Accepted 2014-08-18.
+Papers in Regional Science. doi:10.1111/pirs.12145.
 1. 2014 Laura, J., W. Li,  S.J.
 Rey and L. Anselin.
 "Parallelization of a Regionalization Heuristic in Distributed Computing Platforms - A case study of parallel-p-compact-regions problem."
 International Journal of Geographical Information Science.
 Accepted 2014-11-03.
+1. 2014 Li, X., W. Li, L. Anselin, S. Rey and J. Koschinsky "A mapreduce algorithm to create contiguity weights for spatial analysis of big data."
+Proceedings of the 3rd ACM SIGSPATIAL International Workshop on Analytics for Big Geospatial Data, 50-53.
 1. 2014 Mack, E.A., Y. Zheng, S.J.
 Rey and R. Maciejewski.
   "Spatio-temporal analysis of industrial composition with IVIID: An Interactive Visual Analytics Interface for Industrial Diversity."